ONSdigital/dp-web-tests/README.md

 ### Preview Tests

-For preview to work you will need to provide an environt variable to a valid instance id for the CPI dataset.
+For preview to work you will need to provide an environment variable to a valid instance id for the CPI dataset.
 For example if you have imported the CPI dataset and the instance_id was "1234"

 you should run: